-Guaranteed Renewable - An insurer may not cancel the policy under any circumstances, but subject to certain conditions (regulatory approval, adverse experience), the premium rates may be increased.
+Guaranteed Renewable - An insurer may not cancel the policy under any circumstances other than non-payment of premium or fraud, but subject to certain conditions (regulatory approval, adverse experience), the premium rates may be increased.
 It is the most common contract form, especially for individual medical and Long-Term Care insurance.